Python Basics

 data.sort(reverse=True) # descending order

-Other similar structures include set
+Other similar data structures include set

 , tuple